We don’t price houses based on price per square foot. This seems like a hot take sometimes, but we have our reasons!

-If your New Orleans real estate agent is pricing your single-family or multi-family home (not a condo!) based on price per square foot (PPSF) – it’s time to find a new agent.
+We also believe that if your New Orleans real estate agent is pricing your single-family or multi-family home based on price per square foot (PPSF), it’s time to find a new agent.

 There are a couple of reasons that great real estate agents don’t use this method: